nuxeo/nuxeo/docker/README.md

 dive nuxeo/nuxeo:latest
 ```

-## Build an Image From the Nuxeo Image
+## Build a Custom Image From Nuxeo

 We provide some utility scripts to install Nuxeo packages when building an image from the Nuxeo image: